Louis XVII: Biography

 Louis-Charles de France was born at the Palace of Versailles, the second son and third child of his parents, Louis XVI and Marie-Antoinette.
 He was named after his father and his mother's favourite sister Maria Carolina, Queen of Naples and Sicily, who was known as Charlotte in the family, Charles being the masculine version of her name.
 His younger sister, Sophie, was born a little over a year later.
 He became the Dauphin on the death of his elder brother, Louis Joseph, on 4 June 1789.

-As customary in royal families, Louis-Charles was cared for by multiple people.
+As was customary in royal families, Louis-Charles was cared for by multiple people.
 Queen Marie Antoinette appointed governesses to look after all three of her children.
 Louis-Charles' original governess was Yolande de Polastron, Duchess of Polignac, who left France on the night of 16–17 July 1789, at the outbreak of the Revolution, at the urging of Louis XVI.
 She was replaced by the marquise Louise Élisabeth de Tourzel.
 Additionally, the queen selected Agathe de Rambaud to be the official nurse of Louis-Charles.
 Alain Decaux wrote: "Madame de Rambaud was officially in charge of the care of the prince from the day of his birth until 10 August 1792; in other words, for seven years.
 During these seven years, she never left him, she cradled him, took care of him, dressed him, comforted him, and scolded him.
 Many times, more than Marie Antoinette, she was a true mother for him".

-Some have suggested that Axel von Fersen, who was romantically linked with Marie Antoinette, was the father of her son.
-The fact that Louis Charles was born exactly nine months after he returned to court was noted, as well as the fact that Louis wrote of the birth in his diary "as easy as when my son was born", suggesting Louis Charles was, in fact, not his son, but it has also been interpreted as Louis being used to adress the dauphin as "my son".
-This theory of paternity was debunked by most scholars, who reject it, observing that the time of his conception corresponded to a time that Louis XVI and Marie Antoinette had spent a lot of time together.
 Marie Antoinette reportedly retained her charisma after her pregnancies, cutting an imposing figure in her court.
 She was said to have many admirers, but remained a faithful, strong-willed wife and a stern but ultimately loving mother.

 On 6 October 1789, the royal family was forced by a Parisian mob mostly composed of women to move from Versailles to the Tuileries Palace in Paris, where they spent the next three years as prisoners under the daily surveillance of the National Guards who did not spare any humiliation to the family; at that time Marie Antoinette was always surrounded by guards, even in her bedroom at night and these guards were present when the Queen was allowed to see her children.